mmkal/expect-type/README.md

 expectTypeOf({a: 1, b: 1}).toMatchTypeOf<{a: number}>()
 ```

-`.toBeIdenticalTo` and `.toMatchTypeOf` both fail on missing properties:
+`.toEqualTypeOf` and `.toMatchTypeOf` both fail on missing properties:

 ```typescript
 // @ts-expect-error